-You are expected to act in the Company's best interest at all times and to avoid conflicts of interest.
-A "conflict of interest" is a situation in which your private interest interferes with the interests of the Company.
-Conflicts of interest may arise when your personal relationships, financial investments, or other outside activities could impair your ability to perform your work for the Company objectively and effectively.
-Conflicts of interest also may arise when you use your position with the Company for private gain or to obtain benefits for yourself or a Family Member.
+You are expected to act in the Company's best interest at all times and to avoid Conflicts of Interest.
+Conflicts of Interest may arise when your personal relationships, financial investments, or other outside activities could impair your ability to perform your work for the Company objectively and effectively.
+Conflicts of Interest also may arise when you use your position with the Company for private gain or to obtain benefits for yourself or a Family Member.

-Because conflicts of interest often are not clear cut, the following provides some additional examples to help you recognize conflicts of interest and understand your responsibilities:
+Because Conflicts of Interest must be disclosed annually on the Conflict of Interest Questionnaire and they are often unclear, the following provides some additional examples to help you recognize Conflicts of Interest and understand your responsibilities: